 Subarea studies focus on a particular community, typically defined by census tracts or block groups, where residential and commercial land use can be evaluated in terms of trips generated or attracted.
 Transportation elements of subarea studies will determine how various forms of traffic, be it truck, multimodal, or traditional autos, will enter or exit in an efficient manager.
-Utilizing a TDOT-funded grant (Urban Transportation Planning Grant or "UTPG") during Fiscal Years 2021 East Center Street, from East Sullivan Street to Fort Henry Drive, will be the subject of a special study, focusing on economic development and new housing generated by roadway improvements.
-Other Sub-Area studies include Colonial Business District, Alandale Business District (TDOT, Consultants, MTPO)
+Utilizing a TDOT-funded grant (Urban Transportation Planning Grant or UTPG) during Fiscal Years 2021 East Center Street, from

+East Sullivan Street to Fort Henry Drive, will be the subject of a special study, focusing on economic development and new housing generated by roadway improvements.
+Other possible sub-area studies include Colonial Heights Business District, Allandale Business District (TDOT, Consultants, MTPO)